Skip to main content

 A sophisticated analysis of the long-term hepatic sequelae of testosterone replacement therapy requires a departure from generalized risk assessment toward a nuanced, mechanism-based understanding.
 The interaction between exogenous androgens and the liver is a complex interplay of pharmacokinetics, cellular biology, and the patient’s underlying metabolic landscape.

 The central determinant of hepatic impact is the molecular structure of the testosterone preparation and its resultant metabolic pathway.
-This academic exploration will focus on the specific cellular mechanisms that differentiate the of various TRT modalities, moving beyond simple categorization to a deeper physiological synthesis.
+This academic exploration will focus on the specific cellular mechanisms that differentiate the hepatic effects of various TRT modalities, moving beyond simple categorization to a deeper physiological synthesis.

 Molecular and Cellular Mechanisms of Hepatic Androgen Action